jrfnl/clearPHP/rules/always-prepare-statement.md

 ```
 In this process, the SQL server is protected at two levels : first, the query is compiled with only known data.
 This makes it easy to review, and impossible to tamper with.
 Secondly, incoming data gets a format.
 The server will handle them in a separate memory space than the query, reducing interferences to null.

 The traditional way to build queries is to concatenate the user data in the query, after sanitization.
-If sanitization is forgotten, or a new way to circumvent it is discovered, the user data have a chance to interfere with the query.
+If sanitization is forgotten, or a new way to circumvent it is discovered, the user data could interfere with the query.

 It is recommended to always use prepared statements when using a remote server and user data.
-If query is static (i.e. doesn't include external data), it may be passed directly.
+If the query is static (i.e. doesn't include external data), it may be passed directly.

-They are called 'prepared statements' in SQL world, and may carry other names with other technologies.
-This rule will apply to any paradigm that separate data and query.
+These are called '_prepared statements_' in SQL world, and may carry other names with other technologies.
+This rule will apply to any paradigm that can separate data and query.

 ## Rule Details

-This rule is aimed at avoiding omitting visibility for properties and methods.
+This rule is aimed at avoiding unsafe data queries being run against a database.

 The following patterns are considered warnings: